eecs280staff/tutorials/docs/debugging_guide.md

 Use the **variables panel** to inspect the values of variables while your debugger is paused.
 </div>

-**Example, Euchre Project**
-There's a lot to keep track of in a game of Euchre.
-I'd like to check that everything seems in order after I've dealt out the cards and the players have finished making.
+Let's say I'm working on the Euchre project - there's a lot of information to keep track of during the card game.
+I'd like to check that everything seems in order after the cards are dealt and the players have finished making.

-When the debugger pauses at my breakpoint, I can see what's in my local variables:
+When the debugger pauses at my breakpoint, we can see the value of local variables:

 <img src="images/debug_feature_variables_0.png" width="700px" />